goraldilara/little-weather-app/README.md

 # little-weather-app
-A RESTful Spring Boot project that shows weather information using the OpenWeather API
+A RESTful Spring Boot project that shows the weather information by using the OpenWeather API

 # General info
 This project is a backend project that has these 2 main operations: